roboflow/inference/inference/enterprise/deployments/README.md

 #### `DetectionsConsensus`
-Step that is meant to combine predictions from multiple detections models (works for `object-detection`, `instance-segmentation` and `keypoint-detection` models, but consensus output is only applied at detections level).
+Step that is meant to combine predictions from potentially multiple detections models.
+Steps checks for object presence (according to configurable criteria), combines detections and decides on consensus (based on overlap of predictions from different models).
+It works for `object-detection`, `instance-segmentation` and `keypoint-detection` models, but consensus output is only applied at detections level.

 Step executes following operations:
+* checks if at least `required_votes` models produced detections of given classes (or any if classes not specified)
+* aggregates predictions of detections at class level (according to `confidence_aggregation_mode` parameter), filters out the confidences below `confidence` and outputs `object_present` flag, along with `presence_confidence`
-* look for detections matching confidence classes and IoU preconditions
+* look for detections from different sources matching confidence classes and IoU preconditions
-* once overlapping predictions are found - those are merged, making average (classes are assigned based on majority vote) of overlapping detections
+* once overlapping predictions are found - those are merged (boxes based on `boxes_aggregation_mode` and classes / confidences based on `confidence_aggregation_mode`) of overlapping detections.
+Beware that if `class_aware` is set `False` and `classes_to_consider` enables multiple classes to be considered - the merged boxes classes may not be interpretable
-* after merge - consensus criteria are checked - and consensus flag is returned, such that result can be interpreted directly, without additional logic (flag `consensus=True` means that there are detections that multiple models agree on in a number above the threshold defined).
+* after merge - consensus criteria are checked (if `required_objects` are specified) - and consensus flag is returned, such  that result can be interpreted directly, without additional logic (flag `consensus=True` means that there are detections that multiple models agree on in a number above the threshold defined).

 ##### Step parameters